-- 3. 1.
-The designated steward shall investigate and present grievances to the University.
-When the designated steward is absent from campus during his/her regularly scheduled shift, it is understood that the Local Union Official may assume the responsibilities of the designated steward. - 4.
-2. The privilege of stewards leaving their work is subject to the understanding that the time will be devoted to the prompt and proper handling of grievances and the privilege will not be abused. - 5.3.
-Stewards and the Local Union Official will perform their regularly assigned work at all times except when necessary to leave their work to handle grievances as provided herein and in accordance with Article 6, Grievance Procedure. - 6.4.
-Before leaving his/her work assignment, a steward and the Local Union Official must have approval of the immediate supervisor and the supervisor of the employee whose grievance is being investigated.

-- 7.5.
-An appointed time for a grievance investigation is subject to departmental operating requirements. - 8.6.
+1. The designated steward shall investigate and present grievances to the University.
+When the designated steward is absent from campus during his/her regularly scheduled shift, it is understood that the Local Union Official may assume the responsibilities of the designated steward.

+- 2. The privilege of stewards leaving their work is subject to the understanding that the time will be devoted to the prompt and proper handling of grievances and the privilege will not be abused. - Stewards and the Local Union Official will perform their regularly assigned work at all times except when necessary to leave their work to handle grievances as provided herein and in accordance with Article 6, Grievance Procedure. - 4.
+Before leaving his/her work assignment, a steward and the Local Union Official must have approval of the immediate supervisor and the supervisor of the employee whose grievance is being investigated. - 5.
+An appointed time for a grievance investigation is subject to departmental operating requirements. - 6.
 Time spent by stewards and/or the Local Union Official in activities outlined in this Article will be paid at the employee's straight time hourly rate.
-There shall be no pay for any time an employee is involved in the grievance process outside his/her normal work hours. - 9.7.
-Other than for the activities as prescribed in this Article, no employee will be released from work duty during the grievance process. - 40.8.
+There shall be no pay for any time an employee is involved in the grievance process outside his/her normal work hours. - 7.
+Other than for the activities as prescribed in this Article, no employee will be released from work duty during the grievance process. - 8.
 All time for stated activities as prescribed in this Article shall be on the premises of Shawnee State University and employees are expected to return to work immediately after any consultation or hearing as prescribed herein, and to notify their immediate supervisor immediately upon their return to work.

-CB.
-ACCESS TO UNIVERSITY PROPERTY
+C. ACCESS TO UNIVERSITY PROPERTY

-- 1. CWA Local and District Union officials who are not employees of the University will be granted access to the University for the purpose of attending joint union-management meetings.
-Prior to gaining such access, the Union Official will notify the Director of Labor of the meeting's location and timing. - 2.
-CWA local and District 4 officials shall be permitted to use the University's classrooms, lounges, grounds, and facilities at no cost for Union business.
-Any additional cost incurred by the University, shall be paid for by the Union (CWA) upon submission of an appropriately documented charge. - Duly Authorized Representatives who are not employed by the University shall be permitted to transact Union/Official business with CWA members on University premises during normal business hours, provided such business does not interfere with employee's duties. - 1.
-The University will provide the CWA (Union) with rights to communicate with their members over a designated e-mail list.
-The terms and conditions for participation on the list will be considered an internal CWA matter. - 2.
-Union officials, who are not employees of the University, will be granted access to the University for the purpose of conducting other union business in accordance with the University's current Solicitation Policy.
+- 1. CWA Local and District officials who are not employees of the University will be granted access to the University for the purpose of attending joint union-management meetings.
+Prior to gaining such access, the Union Official will notify the Labor Office of the meeting's location and timing. - CWA Local and District 4 officials shall be permitted to use the University's classrooms, lounges, grounds, and facilities at no cost for Union business.
+Any additional cost incurred by the University, shall be paid for by the Union (CWA) upon submission of an appropriately documented charge.

+Duly Authorized Representatives who are not employed by the University shall be permitted to transact Union/Official business with CWA members on University premises during normal business hours, provided such business does not interfere with employees duties.

+The University will provide the CWA (Unions) with rights to communicate with their members over a designated e-mail list.
+The terms and conditions for participation on the list will be considered an internal CWA matter.

-PERSONNEL FILES/PERFORMANCE EVALUATIONS/JOB CLASSIFICATIONS MEAL AND REST PERIODS/UNIFORMS AND TOOLS/SAFETY/FEES WORK RULE DISTRIBUTION
+PERSONNEL FILES/PERFORMANCE EVALUATIONS/JOB CLASSIFICATIONS MEAL AND REST PERIODS/UNIFORMS AND TOOLS/SAFETY/FEES